 So, when Jesus introduces the concept of remaining or abiding in the vine or Him, his hearers could immediately identify with that word picture.

-The meaning of John 15 can be broken down into 5 parts as we explore the meaning of abide in me.
+The meaning of John 15 can be broken down into 5 parts as we explore the meaning of abiding in me.

 5 Key Concepts from John 15

-Jesus used this picture to help the disciples picture the work that had to be done on a regular basis if the vineyard owner wanted to have any grapes at all.
+Jesus used this picture of the vine and the branches to help the disciples picture the work that had to be done on a regular basis if the vineyard owner wanted to have any grapes at all.
 If the old, dead branches weren’t pruned from the vines, they would produce less and less each year until they no longer produced anything at all.